CALL FOR PROPOSALS: THE FORUM’S 15TH ANNUAL CONFERENCE

 As a community of practice, how can we better embrace tough conversations and differing opinions?
 How can we cultivate a sense of curiosity and wonder in our interactions with colleagues and partners?
 How can we foster reciprocity in all aspects of program design?
 How well are we following the advice we give to our students when it comes to engaging with cultures and communities that are different from our own?
 These are the kinds of questions that the 2019 Call for Proposals seeks to address.

 Preference will be given to proposals that include underrepresented voices and perspectives.
-Voices from outside the U.S., especially those located in low-to-middle income countries and the Global South, are strongly encouraged, as well as proposals from U.S. community colleges, minority-serving institutions, and smaller program providers.
+Voices from outside the U.S., especially those located in low-to-middle income countries and the Global South, are strongly encouraged, as well as proposals from U.S. community colleges, minority-serving institutions, Historically Black Colleges and Universities (HBCUs), Tribal Colleges and Universities (TCUs), and smaller program providers.

 Additionally, we strongly encourage submissions that include thought leaders, experts, and other individuals or organizations from outside the field of education abroad to deepen and broaden our understanding and add value to this important work.
 In particular, the committee seeks proposals that stimulate discussion and provide tangible takeaways.